Custom Lighting Spotlight: Salt Flats

 Custom Lighting

-Some surfaces read as soft and frosted, diffusing light into a quiet glow.
-Others reveal more depth and clarity, catching highlights and creating subtle variation across the installation.
-Together, they create a layered visual experience that changes throughout the day—much like the Salt Flats themselves.
+Some surfaces diffuse light into a soft, atmospheric glow.
+Others catch and fracture illumination, revealing depth and subtle shifts in tone.
+Together, they create a layered visual experience that changes throughout the day—much like the Salt Flats themselves under different light conditions.

 The chandelier rises vertically through the space, forming a cascading composition that feels both structured and organic.
 Suspended at varying heights, the glass elements create a sense of movement—like a landscape unfolding midair.